-More so than other types of essay, narrative writing gives the writer the opportunity to think or reflect on themselves and write something accordingly.
+More so than other types of essays, narrative writing allows the writer to think or reflect on themselves and write something accordingly.
 Every person has some experiences buried somewhere in their memories, and these are often worth sharing with others.
 However, these memories are frequently mingled together and, as a result, a considerable amount of the time it takes to write a narrative essay is often devoted to the early stage i.e. before writing actually begins.

 - Relayed from a very particular viewpoint

-- Based on a main point, which the writer supports over the course of writing their essay
+- Based on the main point, which the writer supports over the course of writing their essay

 - Full of accurate detail